-The Acer XB283K KV is our top-recommended 4K 144Hz gaming monitor thanks to its alluring price tag, excellent image quality, smooth performance and plethora of features, such as FreeSync, MBR, KVM, ergonomic stand and USB-C with 65W PD.
+The Acer XB283K KV is one of the best 4K 144Hz gaming monitors thanks to its alluring price tag, excellent image quality, smooth performance and plethora of features, such as FreeSync, MBR, KVM, ergonomic stand and USB-C with 65W PD.

 4K 144Hz monitors are very popular as they appeal to console gamers as well as PC users who need a display for both work and play.

 The Acer Predator XB283K KVbmiipruzx (Acer XB283KKV for short) is the latest addition to the 28″ 4K 144Hz HDMI 2.1 line-up; here’s how it performs.

 This means that you get 178° wide viewing angles that ensure flawless image quality regardless of the angle you’re looking at the screen.
 Further, the colors are consistent, accurate and vibrant with 90% DCI-P3 gamut coverage (~125% sRGB gamut size).